vboyev-MSFT/defender-docs/defender-for-iot/mde-deployment-guide.md

 <!-- This isnt really a how-to but a concept - is that correct?
 Limor-->
 # MDE Agent Deployment Guide for OT Discovery

-## How to properly place an MDE agent to receive maximum value
+## Placement of an MDE agent to receive maximum network value

 This guide provides step-by-step instructions for deploying a Microsoft Defender for Endpoint (MDE) agent in the correct network location to ensure that it receives the relevant traffic.
 Proper placement enhances data quality and optimal performance within the network.